Updated: July 22, 2021

-We know that redheads are feisty by reputation, but this athlete was a shining example of how persistent one can be.
+We know redheads are feisty by reputation, but this athlete was a shining example of how persistent one can be.

 Paula Findlay is a stunning 23-year-old who was born and raised in Edmonton, Alberta, Canada.
 She has been a swimmer since the age of 10, and added running and cycling to the roster as the years went on.